leec94/SY0-701-notes/README.md

 - Agent-based NAC: requires an agent to be installed on every device.
 Is able to get more detailed information about the device requesting access to the network, and provides continuous monitoring \[[Ref](https://s3msecurity.com/agent-based-or-agentless-which-should-be-preferred/)\]
 - Agentless NAC: does not require installation of agents on devices, typically relies on network level authentication protocols such as 802.1X to authenticate devices and enforce access policies.
 May be less effective at enforcing security policies

-Features of Next Generation Firewall (NGFW):
+Features of Next Generation Firewall (NGFW)
 - application awareness that can distinguish between different types of traffic
 - can conduct deep packet inspection and use signature-based intrusion detection
 - has the ability to be integrated with various other security products

-Features of stateful firewall:
+Features of stateful firewall
 - tracking of connections and requests
 - allowing return traffic for outbound requests
 - improving awareness of connection states on layer 4

-WPA3 features:
+WPA3 features
 - latest and most secure wireless security protocol
 - utilizes a Diffie-Hellman key agreement
 - provides individualized data encryption even in open networks